-The Empire State After-School Program will provide a number of positive benefits to students that will support their success.
-The body of research on high-quality afterschool and summer programs has grown substantially in the last few years, and shows clear evidence that high-quality programs have significant effects.2 Regular attendance at a high-quality afterschool program over several years can close the achievement gap in math for low-income students.3 High-quality summer programs can help students improve their math achievement by the equivalent of 17-21% of what they would normally learn in a year.4 Program participation also increases engagement in school-day learning, resulting in higher attendance rates, a decrease in behavioral issues, and an increased motivation to learn.5
+The Empire State After-School Program provides a number of positive benefits to students that support their success.
+The body of research on high-quality afterschool and summer programs shows clear evidence that high-quality programs have significant effects.2 Regular attendance at a high-quality afterschool program over several years can close the achievement gap in math for low-income students.3 High-quality summer programs can help students improve their math achievement by the equivalent of 17-21% of what they would normally learn in a year.4 Program participation also increases engagement in school-day learning, resulting in higher attendance rates, a decrease in behavioral issues, and an increased motivation to learn.5

 Afterschool and summer programs support the development of critical thinking and social skills needed for long-term success in the workplace and in life.
 Afterschool programs typically include inquiry-based, applied learning that allows youth to take on worthwhile long-term goals and emphasizes collaboration, investigation, and problem-solving.
-Researchers have identified these types of activities as key for enabling youth to build the critical thinking and social skills that prepare them for success in college and career in the 21st century.

 Researchers are also finding that the challenges of achieving the American Dream are partially due to the opportunity gap.
-ExpandED Schools estimates that gap is 6,000 hours before children even leave elementary school.
-Children from well-off families play sports, learn an instrument, travel to museums and colleges, explore hobbies, and volunteer.
+ExpandED Schools estimates that gap is 6,000 hours before children even leave elementary school.6 Children from well-off families play sports, learn an instrument, travel to museums and colleges, explore hobbies, and volunteer.
 Through these types of experiences, children become more likely to be engaged in learning because they can connect it to a real-world situation and an opportunity for their future.
-These experiences often make children from well-off families stronger candidates for colleges and employers-think of all the spaces on college applications for students to present themselves as having interests and experiences outside of school.
-All our children need such enrichment activities, and afterschool programs are an effective way to close the opportunity gap.
+These experiences often make children from well-off families stronger candidates for colleges and employers-think of all the spaces on college applications for students to